-Kenyans working at the much hyped Standard Gauge Railway (SGR) have been forced to cope up with neocolonialism, racism, poor pay and job insecurity at the hands of the Chinese masters.
+Kenyans working at the much hyped Standard Gauge Railway (SGR) have been forced to cope up with neocolonialism, prejudice, poor pay and job insecurity at the hands of the Chinese masters.

 In an investigative piece published by the Sunday Standard, the Kenyan staffers are discriminated against from the smallest aspects of basic facilities to salaries, the Chinese taking the best of all.

 Kenyans are not allowed to use Chinese tables in the staff cafeteria.
 This divide runs to the staff vans as well where even if only one Chinese is on board, Kenyans will not use them when time for drop-offs come.

 To add salt to the injury, the Kenyan experts hired to receive training from the Chinese with the aim of taking over have been reduced to menial workers and ceremonial assistants even as more Chinese workforce is imported to run the project.